Whether new dawn or another false one, euro zone economy is full of surprises

 Some structural reforms have been undertaken after years of being called for in vain by central bankers, the International Monetary Fund and others.

-More flexible labour laws -- notably in Spain and Ireland -- have helped prompt growth, notes Florian Hense, European economist at Berenberg bank.
+More flexible labor laws -- notably in Spain and Ireland -- have helped prompt growth, notes Florian Hense, European economist at Berenberg bank.

 “What keeps things going are employment gains,” he said.